 - Elementary or secondary schools, colleges or universities;

 - Logan Airport security zone;

 - When using an off-highway vehicle such as snowmobile; and

 - Any place where the carrying of firearms is prohibited by federal law or state law or regulation.

 It is illegal to be in possession of a loaded rifle or shotgun on any public way, regardless of whether the possessor has a Firearm Identification Card (FID) or LTC.

 Can You Carry a Gun in Your Car in Massachusetts?

-Yes/No. Only a person with a Massachusetts Class A LTC may carry a loaded handgun or short-barreled firearm in a vehicle, provided the weapon is under the license holder’s direct control.
-For holders of Massachusetts Class B LTCs, a handgun must be unloaded and secured in a locked trunk or locked container.
+Yes/No. Only a person with a Massachusetts LTC or a formerly issued, valid Class A LTC may carry a loaded handgun or short-barreled firearm in a vehicle, provided the weapon is under the license holder’s direct control.
+For holders of previously issued, valid Massachusetts Class B LTCs, a handgun must be unloaded and secured in a locked trunk or locked container.
 Without an LTC, it is illegal to knowingly possess or control a firearm in a vehicle, whether loaded or unloaded, unless the possessor is at his or her residence or place of business or possesses the proper card or license for the firearm possessed.